About This Chapter

 GACE English: Instructional Strategies - Chapter Summary

-- Discovering how to effectively connect texts
+- Relate how to select grade-appropriate texts

-- Teaching children who have dialectal differences
+- Discuss how to teach children who have dialectal differences

 Review these topics as you get set for the GACE English examination.
 The video lessons are short and self-paced.
 For your convenience, use the video tags for navigational purposes or check out the written transcripts.
 Submit your questions on instructional strategies for expert help, and take the lesson quizzes and the chapter examination to test your retention.